 Let That Chicken Rest

 The resting phase is one of the most important pieces of the chicken cooking puzzle.
-Let the chicken to rest, covered with aluminum foil, for at least 5 minutes before cutting into it.
+Let the chicken rest, covered with aluminum foil, for at least 5 minutes before cutting into it.
 This will allow the juices to redistribute within the meat instead of spilling out onto your cutting board.